brian-a-moore/tech-demo-chance-game/README.md

 # What Will You Risk?

-Just a fun game I made when I was bored.
-Not really designed to show off any particular skill.
-However, it is built with Vite, React, Typescript and Tailwind.
-I also produced the music.
+This is a simple yet engaging game I created during my leisure time.
+It's not designed to showcase any specific skill, but it's built using Vite, React, Typescript, and Tailwind.
+I also composed the music for it.

 ## How to Play

-This is completely a game of chance and risk taking.
-Each round you get to pick from cards ranging from just two to twenty.
-Each card has a random value in a certain window based on the difficulty level.
-It could also have one of several possible bombs.
-Clicking a bomb ends your game and you get to keep 50% of your current score.
-If you click a value, you get those points added to your current score (also, if there was a "Bonus", your score is multiplied by the bonus).
+"What Will You Risk?" is a game purely based on chance and your willingness to take risks.
+In each round, you're presented with cards ranging from two to twenty.
+Each card holds a random value within a certain range, determined by the difficulty level.
+A card could also contain a bomb.
+If you click on a bomb, your game ends, and you retain 50% of your current score.
+If you click on a value, that value is added to your current score.
+If there's a "Bonus", your score is multiplied by the bonus.
+Each round, there is a 50% chance you get a bonus and the bonus will be a random value within a range that increases with the difficulty.

-As the rounds continue to get increasingly more risky, the point values and bonuses go up, but your chance of surival goes down.
-After each round, you get to choose whether to "Cash Out" (essentially, end the game now and keep your current score) or play on, where you could lose half of everything.
+As you progress through the rounds, the game becomes riskier.
+The point values and bonuses increase, but your survival chances decrease (to as low as 50%).
+After each round, you can decide to "Cash Out" (end the game and keep your current score) or continue playing, risking losing half of your score.

-There are a total of 30 rounds.

-## Scoring
+The game consists of 30 rounds in total.

-At the end of the game your score is saved to local storage alongside the other top ten scores (assuming your score was in the top ten).
+At the end of the game, if you have a top ten all-time score, it will be saved with the others in local storage on your browser.